Kiichenko-Vlad/metrocar-data-analysis/README.md

 - Funnel comparison by age group

 **Key takeaway:**
-The largest drop-off occurs between the *Ride Requested → Ride Accepted* stages, indicating supply-side or matching inefficiencies rather than demand issues.
+The largest drop-off occurs between the *Ride Accepted → Ride Completed* stages (~49%), indicating that while ride requests are successfully accepted, a significant share of rides fails during execution.
+This suggests experience-level or operational issues rather than demand or matching inefficiencies.

 ---